 Fraud and Scams

-- Do not carry around personal identification information unless necessary.
+- Leave personal identification information at home unless you need it.
 For example, you do not need your passport unless you are traveling outside of the country.

 - Avoid giving others your Social Security number and do not provide personal information to individuals over the phone unless you initiated the contact.